-The second year experience is rounded off by a selective rotation in which these residents briefly rotate at Clements University Hospital and have two weeks to design their own elective based on their interest and experience.
-Residents also receive special training in prehospital care and are given multiple opportunities to do online medical direction and handle transfer calls from community emergency physicians requesting a higher level of care.
+The second-year experience is rounded off by a selective rotation and EMS experience.
+For selective, residents design their own two-week block based on their interest.
+For EMS, residents receive special training in prehospital care and are given multiple opportunities to do online medical direction and handle transfer calls from community emergency physicians.

 There is an average of 17-19 shifts each block in the Parkland ED during the PGY-2 year.
-Each shift is 10 hours with two hours of overlap in between.
+Each shift is 10 hours which includes two hours of resident overlap.

 Second Year Curriculum

 |Clements University Hospital EM||1 block|

 |Medical Toxicology||½ block|